wojbrown/esds-github-sandbox/README.md

 `git status`:

 When a new Python file named `example_script.py` is added to the repo, running `git status` will show the new file.
-It is listed as untracked since it is not currently a part of the repo until it is has been committed
+The new file is in red and it is listed as untracked since it is not currently a part of the repo until it is has been committed

 ```
-user@linux-os:~/Desktop/esds-github-sandbox$ git status
+user@user-os:~/Desktop/esds-github-sandbox$ git status
 On branch main
 Your branch is up-to-date with 'origin/main'.
 Untracked files: